1 of 15

 Zoe Saldana as Nina Simone in Nina

-Zoe Saldana continues to face heat for her role as Nina Simone just months before the release of Nina.
-While the decision to cast the Guardians of the Galaxy actress as the famed musician has been a controversial one since it was first announced, the drama bubbled back up in March 2016.
+Zoe Saldana faced heat over playing Nina Simone in the film Nina.
+While the decision to cast the Guardians of the Galaxy actress as the famed musician had been a controversial one since it was first announced, the drama bubbled back up in March 2016.
 After Saldana tweeted a quote from Simone reading, "I'll tell you what freedom is to me- No Fear...
 I mean really, no fear," the late singer's estate responded from her Twitter account, writing, "Cool story but please take Nina's name out your mouth.
 For the rest of your life."
-Director Cynthia Mort weighed in as well, telling EW, "Zoe gave an amazingly courageous and great performance.
+Director Cynthia Mort weighed in as well on the controversy, telling EW, "Zoe gave an amazingly courageous and great performance.
 I think that’s all that should matter."

 Christian Bale as Moses in Exodus: Gods and Kings